Valentine’s Day Romances Are Here

 Helen Emerson complicated matters, since the good-hearted gangster didn’t have time to save damsels in distress.
 No doubt Helen would make a fabulous lover, but she was no gun moll.
 Still, with time running out, she was Rafferty’s only hope.–ONE MORE VALENTINE

-Another great Valentine’s Day romance book is Vicki Lewis Thompson introduced the loveable Charlie Hartmann, aka Cupid himself, into her Harlequin Temptation Be Mine, Valentine:
+Another great Valentine’s Day romance book is Harlequin Temptation #240 Be Mine, Valentine.
+Vicki Lewis Thompson introduced the lovable Charlie Hartmann, aka Cupid himself, in this precursor to her book Forever Mine, Valentine:

 There was nothing predictable about her love life.
 If it hadn’t been for a freak snowstorm, Roxie Lowell wouldn’t have felt compelled to take eccentric Charlie Hartman under her wing-only to become the object of his matchmaking zeal.
 He claimed he was St.Valentine himself, and that the man she met on St.Valentine’s Day would be her husband within a year.
 Of course, she didn’t believe her encounter with rugged contractor Hank Craddock had anything to do with Charlie.
 How could their overwhelming passion have been engineered by an outside force?–BE MINE, VALENTINE